Forestmb/power-league/README.md

 ## Deploying ##

-If you wish to deploy the application to a remote server, you can use the `deploy.sh` utility by passing in the name of the host like so:
+If you wish to deploy the application to a remote server, you can use the `package.sh` utility by passing in the name of the host like so:

-    $ ./deploy.sh <host>
+    $ ./package.sh -D <host>

-This builds and packages the application, copies it to the remote host, stops the existing instance if necessary, and starts the application.
+This packages a built application, copies it to the remote host, stops the existing instance if necessary, and starts the application.
 By default it uses the `server.conf` file to configure the application, but you can override it by defining a host-specific file named `server.conf.<host>`.